sdcorp/rest-api-sandbox/README.md

 Stack: NodeJS, Express, MongoDB.

-The project has nice error-handling and server-side validation.
+The project has nice error-handling, server-side validation, protected routes, and basic authorization using PassportJS.

-You can easily to test api, using Postman JSON collection file.
+You can easily to test api, using Swagger.
+Visit `http:localhost:8000/api-docs` endpoint in your browser.

 ----
 ## Installation